Service Trust¶

 └─ none of the above → ALLOWED

-A payload scanner also runs on all outbound writes.
-If it detects credential patterns (API keys, tokens, passwords), the write escalates to human approval regardless of taint state.
+A payload scanner also runs on every outbound write.
+If it spots credential patterns (API keys, tokens, passwords), the write escalates to human approval regardless of taint state.

 Configuration Examples¶